 So, this incomplete state of the believer is what the non-responsible “gospel” holds to be our final redemptive lot in this life.
 It holds that this description of powerlessness against the sin motive is the normal life-picture for believers.

-But recall, we also saw, in this same place in the book of Romans, a complete and durable rescue of the believer from this feeble state.
-Chapter eight went on to celebrate the empowerment of the believer by the Living Christ through the Spiritual merger.
+But recall, we also saw, in this same book of Romans, a complete and durable rescue of the believer from this feeble state.
+Chapter eight of Romans went on to celebrate the empowerment of the believer by the Living Christ through the Spiritual merger.

-Indeed, through this mystical metaphysical integration with the Living Christ, the Faith motive is firmly established as ascendant in the devout believer’s heart.
-It becomes dominant over the Sin motive, so that the believer becomes consistently faith-expressive, as discussed earlier.
-And this then becomes the case on both the conscious and sub-conscious level.
+Indeed, through this mystical metaphysical integration with the Living Christ, the Faith motive is firmly established as ascendant in the devout believer’s subconscious mind, just as it is in her conscious mind.
+It becomes dominant over the Sin motive in the subconscious also, so that the believer becomes consistently faith-expressive, as a result of this now undivided heart.

 Again, the apostle described this magnificent rescue of the believer in this way. ”There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.
 For the law of the Spirit of life in Christ Jesus has made me free from the law of sin and death.